New York attorney general looking into sexual harassment concerns at NBC News

 A spokesperson for the attorney general's office declined to comment.
 The inquiry was first reported by DailyMail.com.

-On Monday, NBCUniversal announced that NBC News chairman Andy Lack will step down at the end of this month as part of a larger corporate reorganization.
+On Monday, NBCUniversal announced that NBC News Chairman Andy Lack will step down at the end of the month as part of a larger corporate reorganization.

-During Lack's tenure, former Fox News anchor Megyn Kelly made inappropriate remarks about blackface on the air in October 2018; NBC News then took her off the air and she left the company in early 2019.
-In late 2017, Lack personally went to the apartment of “TODAY” anchor Matt Lauer to fire him, following accusations of inappropriate sexual behavior.
+During Lack's tenure, former Fox News anchor Megyn Kelly made inappropriate remarks about blackface on the air in October 2018; NBC News then took her off the air, and she left the company in early 2019.
+In late 2017, Lack went to the apartment of "TODAY" anchor Matt Lauer to fire him following accusations of inappropriate sexual behavior.
 Lauer has denied all allegations of nonconsensual sex.

-An investigation conducted by NBC News and two law firms found that NBC News executives, including Lack, did not know about any Lauer allegations until the complaint that led to his firing.
+An investigation conducted by NBC News and two law firms found that NBC News executives, including Lack, did not know about any allegations against Lauer until the complaint that led to his firing.

 A spokeswoman for NBCUniversal said Tuesday afternoon that the company was "unaware" of any investigation by the attorney general's office.